zhenyiegg/coinpricewatcher/README.md

-# Cryptocurrency Price Watcher
+# Coin Price Watcher

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Cryptocurrency Price Watcher is a tool for tracking real-time cryptocurrency prices and changes.
+Coin Price Watcher is a tool for tracking real-time cryptocurrency prices and changes.
 Stay updated on your favorite cryptocurrencies with ease.

 ## Features